Frank Sinatra: The Concert Sinatra

 Reissue: 2011 Mobile Fidelity sound Labs

-As far as the music goes, the orchestration and vocals are excellent.
-While the song selection may not be of the type that most would typically associate with Sinatra, they are performed well.
-In Stephen Thomas Erlewine's review for AllMusic, he states "Despite the large number of musicians, the music is never overbearing.
-Instead, it is grand and sweeping, providing appropriately epic...
+The orchestration and vocal performances on this album are truly exceptional.
+While the song selection may not be typical Sinatra fare for casual listeners, the execution is impeccable.
+As Stephen Thomas Erlewine noted in his AllMusic review, "Despite the large number of musicians, the music is never overbearing.
+Instead, it is grand and sweeping...
 Sinatra is given the opportunity to demonstrate his full emotional range."

 💰 Invest